peterda84/Millennial_test/_posts/2022-08-29-inprogress.md

 ### Select the image

+Let's use Ubuntu 22.04 LTS

 ![image2](https://github.com/peterda84/peterda84.github.io/blob/dev/assets/img/boinc/step2.png)

 ### Select the instance type and the key par

+For instance type we select t2.micro since it is elegible as part of the free tier.
+A key pair is recommended to use to connect to the instance securely.

 ![image3](https://github.com/peterda84/peterda84.github.io/blob/dev/assets/img/boinc/step3.png)

 ### Select security groups

 ![image4](https://github.com/peterda84/peterda84.github.io/blob/dev/assets/img/boinc/step4.png)